CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/Exx2.png)

-1. From the context menu, choose the **Copilot** option and click on **Fix**
+1. From the context menu, choose the **Copilot** option and click on **Fix**.

    ![](../../media/github-hack-copilot-2.png)

 1. GitHub Copilot will generate a code suggestion based on the context of the method.
-Review the suggestion provided by GitHub Copilot, and you can choose to accept or discard the suggestion based on its relevance to your requirements.
+Review the suggestion provided by GitHub Copilot, and you can choose to **Accept** or **Discard** the suggestion based on its relevance to your requirements.

    ![](../../media/Exxxx4.png)